bbarres/DownyMildewResist/README.md

 These geographical data were obtained using the data from the [IGN website](http://professionnels.ign.fr/adminexpress).
 The version of the data used is the "Edition Novembre 2017".

-The fourth dataset contains the code for the analysis of the frequency of the AOX-related resistance in France:
+The fourth dataset contains the results of the different bioassays and biomolecular test conducted on the sampled populations in France, as well as some geographical information on these populations:
 + R_mildiouQI2.txt
   + *sample_ID*: sample identifier
   + *year*: year of sampling